Serve Nationally & Internationally

 of the outdoor kitchens found in rural Haiti.
 Her garden was a variety of

-• Myrianne has a small stand located deeper into the village.
+vegetables and spices. - Myrianne has a small stand located deeper into the village.
 She sells

 cosmetics, toiletries and sundries.
 He business is off the beaten path but is